andrzejkowalczyk227/Kaczki_Patterns/README.md

 primary goal was to make usage of classes as unified as possible for client, while still offering additional functionalities in clear and flexible manner

-flexibility is granted by decorating the base classes, like adapting other types or making the duck observable which differs from book example, as i felt that implementing the observer interface in base classes makes them possess behaviour which is clearly not a part of 'duck type' class model and in this case should be viewed as 'additional functionality', a role which decorator suits best - ex. of usage with adapter: new KaczkowatePodOkiem(new KurczakAdapter(new Kurczak()));
+flexibility is granted by decorating the base classes, like adapting other types or making the duck observable, which differs from book example, as i felt that implementing the observer interface in base classes makes them possess behaviour which is clearly not a part of 'duck type' class model and in this case should be viewed as 'additional functionality', a role which decorator suits best - ex. of usage with adapter: new KaczkowatePodOkiem(new KurczakAdapter(new Kurczak()));